 Pros of cloud computing

 - Lower operational costs.
 The cloud vendor assumes many equipment and software management tasks, from servers and networking gear to cloud storage.
-That also includes applying software updates and security patches.
+That includes applying software updates and security patches.

 - Faster connectivity.
 Cloud providers invest in the latest network interface cards and switches, along with multi-Gbps circuits to internet exchange points.
 This provides the fastest access to data and applications both within the data center and to customers.